Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 \end{example}

-We will always be working in categories $\CatE$ closed under small (weighted) colimits.
+We will always be working in cocomplete categories.
 For a given $\CatC$, weighted colimits over $\CatC$ are then functorial in both the weight and the diagram, giving a bifunctor $\wcolim{\CatC} \co \Func{\op{\CatC}}{\Set} \times \Func{\CatC}{\CatE} \to \CatE$.
 This functoriality will be an essential tool.
 In particular, we will often take a family of weighted colimits over a family of weights:

 \begin{notation} Given a family of weights $W \co \CatD \times \op{\CatC} \to \Set$ and $F \co \CatC \to \CatE$, we write $\wcolim{\CatC}{W}{F} \co \CatD \to \CatE$ for the result of calculating the weighted colimit pointwise, that is $(\wcolim{\CatC}{W}{F})^d \defeq \wcolim{\CatC}{W^d}{F}$. \end{notation}